unweave/unweave-v1/docs/src/pages/docs/getting-started.md

 In the next version of our cli, you'll be able to create projects from your command line directly!
 {% /callout %}

-Navigate to the Unweave dashboard by:
+To create a new project, navigate to the Unweave dashboard by running the command:

 ```bash
 $ unweave open
 ```

-You'll see a big blue button to create your project.
-Go ahead and create it!
+Click the big blue button to create your project.

 ## Link your project

-Now that you have a project created, we'll go ahead and link it to our directory:
+Once you have created your project, you need to link it to your local directory.
+Use the following command:

 ```bash
 $ unweave link your-username/your-project-name